 Why You Should Harden Seedlings

-Because a plant that has been grown indoors has never been exposed to the harsher outdoor environment, they do not have any defenses built up to help them deal with them.
+Since a plant that has been grown indoors has never been exposed to the harsher outdoor environment, they do not have any defenses built up to help them deal with them.
 It is much like a person who has spent all winter indoors.
-This person will burn very easy in summer sunlight if he/she has not built up a resistance to the sun.
+This person will burn very easily in summer sunlight if they have not built up a resistance to the sun.

 The way to help your seedlings build up a resistance is to harden off your seedlings.
 Hardening off is an easy process and will make your plants grow better and stronger when you do plant them out into the garden.